ikraamg/tripOptimiser/README.md

 ### Installation

-Ensure the following are installed on your machine
+Ensure the following are installed on the host machine

 - Ruby
 - Redis